apalalayek/udacity_projects/README.md

 # udacity_projects
-This Reporsitory will contain my Projects done in Data Science Nanodegree
+This Repository will contain my Projects done in Data Science Nanodegree of Udacity